kubedb/docs/docs/guides/kafka/schemaregistry/overview.md

 }
 ```

+> **Note**: You can also use Schema Registry with Confluent 7 compatible REST APIs.
+To use confluent compatible REST APIs, you have to add `apis/ccompat/v7` after url address.(e.g. `localhost:8081/subjects` -> `localhost:8080/apis/ccompat/v7/subjects`)

 ### Accessing Schema Registry(UI)

 You can also use the Schema Registry UI to interact with the Schema Registry.
 The Schema Registry UI is available at port `8080` of the Schema Registry service.